BobBurns/ariolimon/tools/mymetrics/README.md

 Here are a few examples of creating custom metrics to publish on AWS CloudWatch.

-Run on your ec2 instance with proper AWS credentials.
+Build and Run on your ec2 instance with proper AWS credentials.

+`go build`

+`./mymetrics`

 If you would like to monitor with Ariolimon add something like this to thresh.json